atsign-foundation/at_widgets/atsign_authentication_helper/README.md

 This screen will help to save the restore keys generated after a successful CRAM authentication in a zip format.
 The continue option navigates to the screen provided in the `nextScreen` parameter.

 ### Sample usage
-It is expected that the app will first create an AtClientService instance using the preferences and pass it to the plugin in the `atClientServiceInstance` parameter.
+It is expected that the app will first create an AtClientService instance using the preferences and pass the instances of both AtClientService and AtClientPreference to the plugin in the `atClientServiceInstance` and `atClientPreference` parameters, respectively.
 Also, the navigation decision can be covered in the app logic.

 ```
 FlatButton(